Cadulost/Tela-inicial-Instagram/README.md

 # Tela inicial do Instagram
-Projeto do Digital Innovation One de criar a tela inicial do Instagram.
+Projeto do Digital Innovation One de recriar a tela inicial do Instagram.